top of page

 As much as possible, it is important to do a few things for your daily maintenance.

-2. Assembly - assemble the flute while not grabbing excessively onto the key mechanisms.
+Assembly - assemble the flute while not grabbing excessively onto the key mechanisms.
 This prevents a lot of keys from getting bent and needing repair.
-(Live demo in the shop or at events, for now...)
+(Live demo in the shop or at events anytime)

-5. Work on your posture and technique. - As you progress and desire to play higher level flutes, technique and posture will become key.
+Work on your posture and technique. - As you progress and desire to play higher level flutes, technique and posture will become key.
 Not only to your sound, but to your maintenance needs.
 A player that has great technique often needs less extensive repairs than a player who has a very compressive technique.
-Players even at the lower levels who have bad hand positioning can cause leaks to the extent I know how they play just by looking at their pads.
+Players even at the lower levels who have poor hand positioning can cause leaks to accumulate in patterns.

-7. Yearly maintenance or more is highly suggested. if you are playing more than 2 hours a day religiously, I'd recommend at least every 8 months coming y the shop.
-Less than that, once a year works well, unless there's an emergency.
+Yearly maintenance is highly recommended. if you are playing more than 2 hours a day regurally, we recommend at least every 8 months coming by the shop for a check-in.
+Less than 2 hours, once a year works well, unless there's an emergency.

-8. Preventing emergencies is key for players doing a lot of auditions or concerts.
+Preventing emergencies is key for players doing a lot of auditions or concerts.
 The best prevention is planned neglect.
 Now that does not mean neglecting your studies or anything else.
 It means planning when you can be without your instrument.
-If you know you have something important coming up, call the shop 20-30 days in advance.
+If you know you have something important coming up, call the shop 20-30 days in advance and schedule the time.
 Some shops will need more if you plan to send it off.

 Step ups & Terms.